A fainting spell can be frightening — but here’s a helpful guide explaining what to do.By Mayo Clinic Staff

-Fainting occurs when the blood supply to your brain is momentarily inadequate, causing you to lose consciousness.
+Fainting occurs when your brain temporarily doesn’t receive enough blood supply, causing you to lose consciousness.
 This loss of consciousness is usually brief.

-Fainting can have no medical significance, or the cause can be a serious disorder.
-Therefore, treat loss of consciousness as a medical emergency until the signs and symptoms are relieved and the cause is known.
-Discuss recurrent fainting spells with your doctor.
+Fainting might have no medical significance.
+Or the cause can be a serious disorder, often involving the heart.
+Therefore, treat loss of consciousness as a medical emergency until the signs and symptoms are relieved, and the cause is known.
+Talk to your doctor if you faint more than once.

 If you feel faint